schauhan/portfolio-starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Cloud-Native, Data Intensive Applications
+  - Cloud-native SaaS products
-  - SaaS, Fintech
+  - Data intensive apps
-  - Cybersecurity, AI/ML, Multi Lingual
+  - Cybersecurity/Infosec

 # Education to show in About widget
 education: